Esca-MMC/FarmTypeManager/readme.md

 4. Customize the monster as needed.
 Override virtual methods to change the monster's "base" behavior, and if the monster needs any new properties, remember to add them to the `NetFields` list and use ISerializable types.
 5. Once the mod is complete, you should be able to use the [list_monsters](#list_monsters) command to find your custom monster's full name.
 Use that name with Farm Type Manager's MonsterName setting to spawn your monster.

-An example project may be added in a future update.
-For now, please see Farm Type Manager's custom "fixed" monster classes for examples: https://github.com/Esca-MMC/FarmTypeManager/tree/master/FarmTypeManager/Classes/In-Game/Monsters
+An example project will likely be added in a future update.
+For now, please see Farm Type Manager's [custom monster classes](https://github.com/Esca-MMC/FarmTypeManager/tree/master/FarmTypeManager/Classes/In-Game/Monsters) for examples of formatting and a few necessary bugfixes.